vycontrol/vycontrol/README.md

 * 25.12.10.1000 - ipv6 milestone
 * 25.12.20.1000 - depend on a third party

+### versions convention

+Note that versions numbers are not related to dates.
+* major eg 20
+  * minor eg 05
+    * feature eg 05
+       * build eg 1010

+Will give 20.05.05.1010

 ## lifecycle
 * initially LTS (Long Term Support) versions will be supported by 6 months just to bugfixes